tomergoldst/tooltips/README.md

 - v 1.0.6 add text size attribute to tooltip builder
 - v 1.0.5 remove conflicting application attributes

+##### if you are looking for a more robust features check out https://github.com/tomergoldst/hoverview

 ## Instructions

 Add a dependency to your app build.gradle